Octavius-Dante/Arthelais/ex_9/Readme.md

 </br></br>

 > [!IMPORTANT]
-> constructor is a method, A method which gets called a class object is created for the first time.
+> Constructor is a method, A method which gets called when the class object gets created for the first time.